Obvious Behaviors of an Alcoholic Personality

 Alcoholic Drinking Behaviors That are Hard to Ignore

 It’s important to know the signs of alcoholism, especially if you have a loved one who has a problem.
 Alcoholism is a chronic disorder which is marked by certain alcoholic behaviors along with specific genetic traits.
 For example, compulsive drinking is a behavior while those with an alcoholic personality are more likely to fall victim to its influence.
 Heavy or chronic alcohol use leads to psychological and physical dependence and possibly addiction.
-The effects of alcohol, when consumed excessively, can bring on irrational behavior that can cause major issues in a person’s life.
+The effects of alcohol, when consumed excessively, can bring on irrational behaviors that can cause major issues in a person’s life.
 If you notice some of the signs of alcoholic drinking behaviors in someone you know or love, it’s possible that they may have an addiction.

 This tipping point between drinking and full out alcoholism may take years, even decades to materialize to the point where it’s obvious.
 For example, functional alcoholics can maintain a normal life with no signs at all.
 Seeing where drinking has crossed the line from social use to a problem often won’t be obvious for quite some time.